apache/pekko/docs/src/main/paradox/stream/stream-quickstart.md

 <a name="here-is-another-example-that-you-can-edit-and-run-in-the-browser-"></a>
 Here is another example that you can edit and run in the browser:

-@@fiddle [TwitterStreamQuickstartDocSpec.scala](/docs/src/test/scala/docs/stream/TwitterStreamQuickstartDocSpec.scala) { #fiddle_code template=Akka layout=v75 minheight=400px }
+@@fiddle [TwitterStreamQuickstartDocSpec.scala](/docs/src/test/scala/docs/stream/TwitterStreamQuickstartDocSpec.scala) { #fiddle_code template=Pekko layout=v75 minheight=400px }

 ## Reusable Pieces

-One of the nice parts of Akka Streams—and something that other stream libraries do not offer—is that not only sources can be reused like blueprints, all other elements can be as well.
+One of the nice parts of Pekko Streams—and something that other stream libraries do not offer—is that not only sources can be reused like blueprints, all other elements can be as well.
 We can take the file-writing @apidoc[stream.*.Sink], prepend the processing steps necessary to get the @apidoc[util.ByteString] elements from incoming strings and package that up as a reusable piece as well.
 Since the language for writing these streams always flows from left to right (just like plain English), we need a starting point that is like a source but with an “open” input.
-In Akka Streams this is called a @apidoc[stream.*.Flow]:
+In Pekko Streams this is called a @apidoc[stream.*.Flow]:

 Scala
 :   @@snip [QuickStartDocSpec.scala](/docs/src/test/scala/docs/stream/QuickStartDocSpec.scala) { #transform-sink }